catseye/SixtyPical/tests/SixtyPical Analysis.md

     | {
     |     cmp a, 4
     | }
     ?
-ForbiddenWriteError: c in main
+ForbiddenWriteError: c

     | routine main
     |   trashes z, c, n
     | {
     |     cmp a, 4
     | }
     ?
-UnmeaningfulReadError: a in main
+UnmeaningfulReadError: a

 ### and ###